canmom/so-you-think-you-can-code-2025/day22/readme.md

 ![A spiraling shape made of white strands.](assets/uzumaki.png)

 That's pretty cool, isn't it?
+Almost looks like something Junji Ito might draw.
 I made that in Blender in a few hours, using Geometry Nodes.
 And, I'll tell you this, I love Geometry Nodes.
 But I wanted to animate an effect like this in realtime, on the GPU, so that I could use it in demos and such-like things.
 In particular, I want these noodles in my game *<cite>Shaderland</cite>*!

 So what are we actually looking at?
 This is an example of integrating **curl noise**.
 It's a type of **vector field** which, crucially, has **zero divergence** everywhere (up to numerical precision, anyway).

+In the process, I'll be going through...

+- the concept of divergence-free fields
+- creating a simple cross-platform demo using Rust and wgpu
+- combining compute shaders with render pipelines

+I'm not going to be using any of the more modern styles of graphics programming here (indirect draw, mesh shaders, bindless, etc. etc.); ultimately we're going to be using wgpu in a very traditional way.

 ### A quick overview of the maths